ktran13/blog/_posts/2018-02-28-planning-southeast-asia-trip.markdown

 10. A beautiful place to spend time writing

 As long as I stuck to my guidelines, I felt that my day was not wasted.
-Hence, I landed in Japan, Singapore, Bali/Indonesia, Thailand, Cambodia, and the Philippines.
+Hence, I decided on Japan, Singapore, Bali/Indonesia, Thailand, Cambodia, and the Philippines.

 ## Banking
 I love traveling.
 So I invested in a [Chase Sapphire Reserve Credit Card](https://www.referyourchasecard.com/19/TG5FFXH2VR) last year and received the 100k point bonus knowing one day that I'd use them.
 The perks of this card include 1) points and 2) no international fees.
 The yearly fee is $450, but you receive $300 credit for your travel-related transactions - making the total yearly fee to be $150.